w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/sign-language-available-prerecorded.md

 <i>Sign language for audio only</i>

 <b>Procedure</b>
-For each instand of prerecorded audio content:
+For each instance of prerecorded audio content:
 1. Check that a sign language translation is available.
 2. Check that the sign language translation conveys all the auditory information needed to understand the full context and meaning in the pre-recorded audio content.